UANATACA/ONESHOT-VIDEOID-REPO/oneshot_videoid_guibk.md

 ## External Mode

 In External mode Video ID, digital evidences are uploaded to an independent Video ID platform.
+External mode Video ID can be executed in 1 or 2 steps.

 </br>